-We expect increasing requests for services, due to the rising number of blind or vision impaired seniors seeking the ability to remain independent and maintain their quality of life.
+We expect increasing requests for services, due to the rising number of older Virginians who are blind or vision impaired seeking the ability to remain independent and maintain their quality of life.
 The agency must identify ways to meet the demand for the essential Braille textbooks and support material that blind students need in order to achieve educational success.
 The agency has historically loaned Virginia schools the Braille textbooks they need to teach students who are blind.
 Over the past decade the cost of Braille textbooks has substantially increased.
 The agency must continue to be creative in exploring new avenues of providing Braille textbooks to students.
 Keeping pace with advances in technology and providing training to blind and vision impaired citizens in utilizing new technology to increase their independence remains a central focus for the Agency.

-With the transition of a large number of long term staff, that possesses institutional knowledge, out of the work place in the next five years, management must work to develop strategies to meet this challenge.
-Hiring competition with other entities impacts the agency ability to hire skilled Orientation and Mobility staff.
-There is a limited supply of individuals possessing the credentials to provide Orientation and Mobility training to consumers and the Agency is continuously in a position of examining ways to attract these highly sought after individuals.
+Given the anticipated near future transition into retirement of a large number of long term staff members who possess institutional knowledge and high levels of skills, management must work to develop strategies to meet this challenge.
+Limited resources and a highly competitive recruitment environment impact the agency's ability to hire and retain skilled Orientation and Mobility staff.
+There is a limited supply of individuals possessing the credentials to provide Orientation and Mobility training to consumers and the Agency is continuously in a position of examining ways to attract these highly sought after professionals.
 The agency must revamp its training programs to address Blind citizens that are diagnosed with significant secondary disabilities that attend our Rehabilitation Center.
 In order to provide services to these individuals, the Agency staff must possess multiple educational disciplines.

 The Virginia Industries for the Blind contracts with the Federal Government to provide contract closeout services as well as operate supply stores on Federal properties.
 Changes in Federal Government spending can directly affect the revenues for the Virginia Industries for the Blind.
-Management is constantly examining new ventures that provide continuing revenue streams for this enterprise program.
+Management is constantly examining new ventures that provide continuing revenue streams for this self-supporting enterprise program which allow it to fulfill its primary mission of providing quality jobs for Virginians who are blind.

-The agency continues to address Accessibility issues arising from changes to required technology utilization by our staff and students.
+The agency continues to address Accessibility issues arising from changes in technology and the requirements for our staff and consumers to utilize mandated systems.
 Solutions to address the accessibility issues often require a substantial investment of time and funding.